ipa320/jenkins_setup/README_DETAILED.md

         During the creation process the job specific class attributes are set.
         They all are strings with xml syntax which will replace the placeholders in the [`job_config.xml` template](src/jenkins_setup/templates/job_config.xml) the define the jobs behaviour.
         Finally the generated `config.xml` will be sent to your Jenkins master and create the corresponding job.

+* build:<br/>
+    After a build or test job was triggered, the *Execute shell* of this job sets up the build environment.
+    Therefore the configured chroot tarball will be downloaded and opened.
+    After setting up some environment variables and preparing the environment, the [build/test scripts](scripts) is started.
+    Depending on the accomplishment of the script, the status of the build is set and in the case of an unstable or failed execution a email will be triggered.

 ## Development Use-Cases
 *What is to do/Where do I have to change if I want to..*